lxndrblz/anatole/README.md

 [params]
 #contactFormAction = "https://formspree.io/f/your-form-hash-here"
 ```
 Step 2: Activate the `contact: true` or  `contact=true` in the frontmatter of a page.
-See the `exampleSite/content/contact.html` as an example.
+See `exampleSite/content/contact.html` as an example.
 ### Twitter Cards support

 In order to use the full functionality of Twitter cards, you will have to define a couple of settings in the `config.toml` and the frontmatter of a page.